ap2639/knicks-growth-funnel-clutch/README.md

 - `Engagement`: Repeated activation within a rolling 7-day window.
 - `Retention`: Activated momentum that continues into the next week.

 These are not official marketing system events.
-They are analytics-friendly proxy metrics built from the game data you pulled.
+They are analytics-friendly proxy metrics built from the game data pulled.

 ## Setup